 Languages: Real-time translation is available for the following languages: Afrikaans, English, Japanese, Serbian, Arabic, Finnish, Khmer, Sinhala, Armenian, French, Korean, Slovak, Bengali, German, Latvian, Spanish, Catalan, Greek, Nepali, Swahili, Chinese, Hindi, Norwegian, Swedish, Croatian, Hungarian, Polish, Tamil, Czech, Icelandic, Portuguese, Thai,Danish, Indonesian, Romanian, Turkish, Dutch, Italian, Russian, Vietnamese.

 Reality Check: The first and most obvious drawback is that the earphones are not a stand-alone translation solution.
 You have to have a Pixel phone.
-And they won’t work without a data connection, so travelers may find themselves stuck typing into their phone to access Google Translation offline anyway.
+And they won’t work without a data connection, so travellers may find themselves stuck typing into their phone to access Google Translation offline anyway.

 Reviews of the translation feature have been mixed.
 For example, a writer from Engadget tested the translation feature with a Korean speaking coworker.
 His conclusion: “for every mostly accurate translation I ran by him, there was one that just made him roll his eyes.”